cloudscale-ch/csi-cloudscale/README.md

 new Volume on behalf of you.
 You should be able to see this newly created volumes in the server detail view in the cloudscale.ch UI.

 The volume is not attached to any node yet.
-It'll only attached to a node if a workload (i.e: pod) is scheduled to a specific node.
+It will only attach to a node if a workload (i.e: pod) is scheduled to a specific node.
 Now let us create a Pod that refers to the above volume.
-When the Pod is created, the volume will be attached, formatted and mounted to the specified Container:
+When the Pod is created, the volume will be attached, formatted and mounted to the specified container:

 ```
 kind: Pod